top of page

 What does codependence mean?

-The term codependence can be very confusing because the word its self just means mutual dependence or two people relying on each other, which is not necessarily bad or unhealth.
-However, when the term is used to describe a person as being a ‘codependent’ or a relationship of ‘codependency’, it is referring to a particular type of relational cycle with a pattern of unhealthy dependence.
+The term codependence can be very confusing because the word itself just means mutual dependence or two people relying on each other, which is not necessarily bad or unhealthy.
+However, when the term is used to describe a person as being ‘codependent’ or a relationship of ‘co-dependency’, it refers to a particular type of relational cycle with a pattern of unhealthy dependence.
 To avoid confusion, I will use the term healthy codependence to describe the ideal type of mutual dependence and the term unhealthy codependence to describe the unhealthy pattern of dependence.

 What is unhealthy codependence?